Rajiv's single term as PM will be remembered for far-reaching achievements: Cong on his birth anniv | Politics

 ''Papa, you are always with me, in my heart.
 I will always try to fulfil the dream that you saw for the country,'' Rahul Gandhi said in a tweet in Hindi.

+In a Facebook post in Hindi, Priyanka Gandhi said, ''My father Shri Rajiv Gandhi had laid the roadmap for 21st century India before the country.
+An India in which the power of the youth, the power of villages, the potential of women and the use of new technologies find expression.'' ''My father's dream was to take India to the top rank in the 21st century.
+He worked day and night for that dream and gave a new direction to India,'' she said.

+''Our path is definitely full of challenges.
+But, today on the birth anniversary of Shri Rajiv Gandhi-ji, we all have to reiterate our resolve to fulfil the dream of taking India to the highest level,'' Priyanka Gandhi said.

-In a statement, Congress general secretary in-charge communications Jairam Ramesh said his single term as prime minister will be remembered for numerous landmarks and far-reaching achievements of which six stand out for his personal drive, commitment and leadership.
-First, he deepened the foundations of the IT revolution that has transformed India, Ramesh said.
+On Twitter, she posted a montage of pictures and videos of Rajiv Gandhi and also a quote by the former prime minister: ''I dream of India Strong, Independent, Self-Reliant and in the front rank of the nations of the world, in the service of mankind.''
+In a statement, Congress general secretary in-charge of communications Jairam Ramesh said Rajiv Gandhi's single term as prime minister will be remembered for numerous landmarks and far-reaching achievements, of which six stand out.

+First, he deepened the foundations of the IT revolution that has transformed India, Ramesh said, adding that Gandhi ushered the country into the computer, telecom and the software development era.

-He also pointed out that Rajiv Gandhi crafted accords that brought peace and development back to troubled regions of the country like Assam, Punjab, Mizoram and Darjeeling.
+He also pointed out that Rajiv Gandhi crafted accords that brought peace and development back to the troubled regions like Assam, Punjab, Mizoram and Darjeeling.

-''Fourth, he ensured that 18-year olds have the right to vote, opened a new future to youth by establishing the network of Navodaya Vidyalayas in all districts and had Swami Vivekananda's birthday declared as National Youth Day,'' he said.
+''Fourth, he ensured that 18-year-olds have the right to vote, opened a new future to youth by establishing the network of Navodaya Vidyalayas in all districts and had Swami Vivekananda's birthday declared as the National Youth Day,'' he said.

+The fifth major contribution, Ramesh said, was that the former prime minister launched 'Project Clean Ganga' and the national wasteland development programme, and was responsible for a comprehensive law to protect the environment.

 The Congress, on its official Twitter handle, fondly remembered the former prime minister and hailed him as the ''architect of 21st century India''.